hailex42/configure-ad/README.md

 Go to systems settings, click rename this PC, in the Computer Name tab click Change to rename computer.
 In the 'Member of'section; select Domain and input the name of the domain: (eg. nero.com) Input logon credentials for nero.com\jane_admin (This account has permission to join the domain).

+Go back to the DC->ADUC->Nero.com
+Create new _Clients OU

+Go back to the DC->ADUC->Nero.com
+Select Computers folder.
+Verify that client-1 appears in there.
+Drag the client-1 into the _Clients OU

 Join Client-1 to the Domain